-Unfortunately, Coleman incorrectly declared the size of the tent – it is very tight for 5 people.
+Unfortunately, Coleman incorrectly declared the size of the tent.
+It is very tight for 5 people.
 However, if you go camping with a maximum of 4 people, it offers you many good properties for your money.

 Late sleepers will love the night-black sleeping cabin, which can also be well-ventilated thanks to the flexible rear window.

 The small family tent can easily cope with bad weather.
-With a water column of 4,500 mm and the completely sewn-in bottom, your luggage stays dry even in heavy rain.
+With a water column of 4,500 mm and a completely sewn-in bottom, your luggage stays dry even in heavy rain.
 The manufacturer tests its tents in the irrigation system and with the wind machine – not everyone does that.

 We wish you nice camping!

 Did you like the review?
 Then you can support us by purchasing the tent using the affiliate button above.
 You are helping us to write additional valuable, free content for you.
 It doesn’t cost you a cent extra!